navisingh14/SlackBot/Design.md

       2. More of a temporary store during the period of conflict resolution
       3. Good community support with NodeJS
 * **Deploy**
-  The server and database would be deployed on [digitalocean](https://www.digitalocean.com/) which is part of the [github student plan](https://education.github.com/pack).
-Each container will be run on Linux Ububtu 16.04 and will be independent of each another
+  The server and database would be deployed on [digitalocean](https://www.digitalocean.com/) which is a part of the [github student plan](https://education.github.com/pack).
+Each container will be run on Linux Ubuntu 16.04 and will be independent of each another
   - Database Container: The database will have an independent container such that if the server goes down the database should not be affected.
   - Primary Server: Container runnning the master instance of the server stack.
 This will be the server addressing all the requests from the client.
   - Secondary: Container runnning the slave instance of Server.
 This will act as a back up to the primary server and if the primary server goes down, it will become the primary server.

 ### Constraints

-* **Signup**: All members should signup and give permission for google calendar read/write/delete access
+* **Signup**: All members should signup and give permission for Google Calendar read/write/delete access.
-* **Creation**: Unless all attendees agree, the meeting cannot be created.
 * **Conflicting**: A meeting cannot be booked in a slot if another meeting already exists in the slot.

 ### Design & Architectural Patterns
 1. [Singleton Pattern](https://en.wikipedia.org/wiki/Singleton_pattern): This creational design pattern is used for ensuring that only a single instance of the DAO object exists at the moment ensuring consistency and upholding the lock.
-2. [Template Pattern](https://en.wikipedia.org/wiki/Template_method_pattern): We use this beahvioral design pattern to model the server's component layers as abstract classes and the eventual implementation can be used as plug and play modules.
+2. [Template Pattern](https://en.wikipedia.org/wiki/Template_method_pattern): We use this behavioral design pattern to model the server's component layers as abstract classes and the eventual implementation can be used as plug and play modules.
 This allows us to freely change the implementation as long as it complies with the abstract class' template.
 3. [Iterator Pattern](https://en.wikipedia.org/wiki/Iterator_pattern): The iterator pattern can be used in the implementation of the business logic to iteratively resolve conflicts for each attendee.
 4. [MVC Pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller): The datamodel, client and server respectively form the model, view and controller components of the MVC design pattern.